chauhang/pt-experiments/pytorch-qa-chatbot/finetune/alpaca-lora-13b-answer-summary/README.md

 ### Introduction

-In this experiment, alpaca-13b model is instruction tuned with Stack Overflow dataset
+In this experiment, alpaca-13b model is instruction tuned with the summarized version of the Stack Overflow dataset

 ### Data curation